manicogaming/CSGOBetterBots/README.md

 **PLUGINS ONLY COMPATIBLE WITH WINDOWS**

 # Disclaimer
 No Bot Behaviors are changed with this mod, just adding cosmetic features to bots.
-This is just a fork of the mod that removes the bot behaviors in order to be compatible with Flying Fox AI.
+This is just a fork of the mod that removes the bot behavior modifications in order to be compatible with Flying Fox AI.

 # Features
 - Bots are given random items in their inventory (i.e Weapon Skins, Music Kits, Gloves, etc.)